Covid-19 Transparency and Oversight

 Accessing Public Meetings in California Amid the Coronavirus Pandemic (April 30, 2020)

 Fighting for Public Records Amid the COVID-19 Crisis (April 16, 2020)

 Sign up to receive invitations to FAC’s free programs.

-FAC and the Freedom of Information Committee of the Society of Professional Journalists Northern California chapter published a new tool to help overcome barriers to public information.
-Some state and local entities in California have stopped responding to requests made under the Public Records Act citing the COVID-19 health emergency.
-The following is a template that journalists and members of the public can use to generate a response to any entity in California that has refused to process a request citing delays related to COVID-19.
+FAC and the Freedom of Information Committee of the Society of Professional Journalists Northern California chapter published a new tool to help push back if government agencies cite COVID-19 as a reason to delay processing a request for records.
+The following is a template for a letter you can use to generate a response to any entity in California that has refused to process a request made under the California Public Records Act citing delays related to COVID-19.